+But there are other, less complicated, reasons for dismissing the idea of "walk-ins".
 We saw already how a child invariably forgets the past life it was supposed to have been, and Jasbir was no exception.
-For the reincarnation case, this makes little sense, because if Jasbir was now Sobha, why did he not retain the memories of his previous life indefinitely?
+For the "walk-in" case, this makes little sense, because if Jasbir was now Sobha, why did he not retain the memories of his previous life indefinitely?
 There is also the question of what happened to Jasbir's own spirit if Sobha replaced him.
-And, tellingly, Stevenson could find no trace of him in his "next" life, admitting
+Significantly, Stevenson admitted he could find no trace of him in his "next" life, admitting

-'I have...inquired in the area where he lives about the existence of a child who has claimed within a previous life that he was one Jasbir of village Rasalpur who died of smallpox at the age of about three, but I have never found any trace of such a child.'
+I have...inquired in the area where he lives about the existence of a child who has claimed within a previous life that he was one Jasbir of village Rasalpur who died of smallpox at the age of about three, but I have never found any trace of such a child.'
 15